grolston/enforcing-devsecops-workshop/README.md

 # Enforcing Compliance in DevSecOps Pipelines - Artifacts

-The repository contains resources to setup a federated GitHub Pipeline into AWS
+The repository contains resources to setup a federated GitHub Pipeline into AWS.